Zachary-Pearce/Pomegranate/src/ALU/README.md

 ## Design and Justification
 <!-- Please discuss your design here -->
 <!-- Make sure to justify any design choices made where there may be an alternative approach -->
 This is the ALU used in Pomegranates base configuration.
-It can perform what could could be considered fundamental logic and arithmetic operations with support for immediate addressing.
+It performs what could be considered fundamental logic and arithmetic operations with support for immediate addressing.
 The figure below shows the ALU block diagram.

 ![ALU block diagram](https://github.com/Zachary-Pearce/Pomegranate/blob/main/images/Basic_ALU_Block_Diagram.jpg)